MULE-Ox/S25-Kit/README.md

 Additionally, the **PHANTOM POWER** and **INSTRUMENT** settings on the **Mackie** should always be off.

-These settings were chosed by roughly calibrating the volume of a test signal.
+These settings were chosen by roughly calibrating the volume of a test signal.
 We will revisit these settings if needed throughout the semester.
 If you ever find that your audio is too loud, use the **MONITOR** knob on the **MiniFuse** to reduce volume, rather than the speaker settings.

 <img src="images/roland-settings.jpeg" alt="Roland Settings" width="500">